YasinAlhadi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3_program that prints the alphabet in lowercase, and then in uppercase 4_program that prints the alphabet in lowercase, except q and e 5_program that prints all single digit numbers of base 10 starting from 0
+3_program that prints the alphabet in lowercase, and then in uppercase 4_program that prints the alphabet in lowercase, except q and e 5_program that prints all single digit numbers of base 10 starting from 0 6_ program that prints all single digit numbers of base 10 starting from 0_putchar